Dr. Thomas Brenner

 Thomas received his B.A. in physics from Carleton College in Northfield MN in 2009.
 He completed his PhD in Applied Physics at the Colorado School of Mines in 2014, with a thesis exploring monolayer modification of metal oxide contacts in organic solar cells.
 Following his PhD, Thomas joined the groups of Gary Hodes and David Cahen at the Weizmann Institute of Science, Israel under an Alternative and Sustainable Energy Initiative (AERI) post-doctoral fellowship.
 At Weizmann, Thomas studied charge transport and formation chemistry in halide perovskite semiconductors.
-Thomas is now continuing his AERI fellowship at the LESC, which he joined in August 2016.
-He is focusing on interface effects in all-solid- state batteries.
-Interface effects, such as chemical reactions between the electrode and electrolyte, can for example limit ion transport through the interphase layer or reduce capacity in cases of an extended reaction and are therefore potentially critical to battery performance.
+Thomas joined the LESC as a post-doctoral scholar in August 2016.
+His focus is on interface effects in all-solid-state batteries and advanced scanning electron microscopy characterization techniques.

 email: xuw079 at eng.ucsd.edu